protocol/launchpad/content/en/resources/github-guide/index.md

 * Now when you check the [Pull Request for the Launchpad repo](https://github.com/protocol/launchpad/pulls) you can see your new Pull request, and make it easy for maintainers to explore and commit the changes!
  ![Forks](fork-14.png)

-The maintainers of this repos only need to push a button to confirm the merge, making it much more likely (and easier for the maintainers) to get changes added.
+The maintainers of these repos only need to push a button to confirm the merge, making it much more likely (and easier for the maintainers) to get changes added.

 ### Add a new File
 Adding a new file is simple in the Github CLI.
 You can test this out in the fork you created.
 Lets add a new Dev Tool (any project or company you know of in PLN) to the Dev Tools section!